 Private placement warrants are sold to the sponsor and, in certain circumstances, to the directors and officers of the SPAC, as part of their compensation, and provide working capital to the SPAC.
+The sponsor may also transfer private placement warrants to anchor investors to incentivize participation in the IPO.
 The number of private placement warrants is set to cover the up-front underwriting discount and IPO and de-SPAC expenses, and they are usually sold at \$1.50 per warrant, with the number of warrants sold adjusted to match the expected capital needs of the SPAC.
 The aggregate purchase price of the private placement warrants is known as "at risk" capital.
-Sponsors typically net-settle their warrants; instead of paying cash for stock upon exercise, they receive an amount of common shares less the number of shares equal to the market value of the strike price.
+Once exercisable (after the de-SPAC), sponsors typically netsettle their warrants; instead of paying cash for stock upon exercise, they receive an amount of common shares less the number of shares equal to the market value of the strike price.
 As with public warrants, founder warrants expire worthless in the event of a liquidation.

 These warrants provide working capital for the SPAC and top up the trust account for the up-front 2% underwriting discount paid to the IPO underwriters at the closing of the IPO.
 The working capital is used for two purposes.
-First, it pays off the pre-IPO working capital loan made by the sponsor (usually \$300,000, but this has been scaled
+First, it pays off the pre-IPO working capital loan made by the sponsor (usually \$300,000, but this has been scaled up for larger SPACs).
+14 Second, it provides working capital for post-IPO expenses in pursuit of the de-SPAC.